BTCDecoded/blvm-commons/docs/CONFIG_INTEGRATION.md

 ## Overview

-The BTCDecoded governance system integrates with configuration files from the governance repository to ensure that the governance-app behavior matches the documented governance rules.
+The BTCDecoded governance system integrates with configuration files from the governance repository to ensure that the bllvm-commons behavior matches the documented governance rules.
 This document explains how the app loads and uses these configuration files.

 ## Configuration File Structure